codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

           - 'android/'
 ```

-As a result, all commits with changes outside of the android folder will not trigger a build.
+As a result, commits with changes outside of the android folder will not trigger a build.

 ## Conditional build step execution